gautriv/gautriv.github.io/_posts/2026/3/2026-03-03-taking-yourself-out.md

 Native retrieval.
 Longer context windows.
 Models that can hold entire codebases in their attention span without an external index.
 The problem vector databases solved is being dissolved by scale.

 The lesson I keep having to re-learn: **the tools are temporary.
-The understanding is permanent.**
+The understanding is permanent.** (I sat with this thought properly in [my year-end reflection](/2025-year-end-reflection-technical-writer/).)

 Every framework I've outgrown taught me something about how information moves, how models reason, how systems fail.
 That thinking doesn't expire when the library does.